How do I become a GRI partner agency?

-When an opportunity arises for a new panel supplier, preference is given to those agencies who have completed an AEOI.
+When an opportunity arises for a brand new panel supplier, preference is given to those agencies who have completed an AEOI.
 For example in January 2019, 11 new agency suppliers were contacted (and subsequently onboarded) from their original AEOI submission.
 As of March 2019, we are considering the applications of 40 health+care agency providers for the Leeds area who originally left details on the AEOI.

 As and when panel places come up which match your geographical and job expertise (as entered into the AEOI) we get in touch either by email or phone to see whether we can form a partnership and to take you through the steps of onboarding your agency onto the GRI panel.
 Please note, when completing the AEOI only add those areas you could cover immediately, rather than adding new areas you intend to cover in the future, as we can only partner with agencies that can provide immediate quality cover.

-For further information on becoming an agency partner we would recommend you follow GRI on LinkedIn, as we may also occaisionally post ad-hoc requirements for new agencies, if we can not secure a partner from either waiting list.
+Whether you are a previous partner or a new prospective supplier, we would recommend you follow GRI on LinkedIn, as we may also occaisionally post ad-hoc requirements for new agencies, if we can not secure a partner from either waiting list.
 Our Linkedin pages can be accessed as follows: